LK4D4/lk4d4.darth.io/content/posts/timers.md

 It's spawned on
 [first timer start](https://github.com/golang/go/blob/release-branch.go1.7/src/runtime/time.go#L114).

-## runtime.timeproc
+## runtime.timerproc

-It's kinda hard to describe what's going on without source code, so this section will be in form of commented Go code.
+It's kinda hard to describe what's going on without source code, so this section will be in the form of commented Go code.
 Code is direct copy from `src/runtime/time.go` file with added comments.
 ```
 // Add a timer to the heap and start or kick the timerproc if the new timer is